zonebuilders/zonebuilder-rust/README.md

 git checkout circles
 ```

-    ## Cloning into 'zonebuilder-rust'...
+    ## fatal: destination path 'zonebuilder-rust' already exists and is not an empty directory.
-    ## Switched to a new branch 'circles'
+    ## Already on 'circles'
-    ## Branch 'circles' set up to track remote branch 'circles' from 'origin'.
+    ## Your branch is up-to-date with 'origin/circles'.

 Run the CLI: